 - 3 It is better to UNDERCOOK RATHER THAN OVERCOOK foods.
 If food is undercooked, it can always be returned to the oven for further cooking.
 If food is overcooked, nothing can be done.
-Always start with minimum cooking times. - 4 SMALL QUANTITIES of food or foods with LOW MOISTURE content can burn, dry out or catch on fire if cooked too long. - $5\,{\,}^{\rm Do}$ NOT boil eggs in their shell.
-Pressure may build up and the eggs may explode. - 6 Potatoes, apples, egg yolks, whole acorn squash and sausage are some examples of foods with NONPOROUS SKINS.
-These must be pierced before cooking to prevent bursting.
+Always start with minimum cooking times. - 4 SMALL QUANTITIES of food or foods with LOW MOISTURE content can burn, dry out or catch on fire if cooked too long. - 5 Do NOT boil eggs in their shell.
+Pressure may build up and the eggs may explode. - Potatoes, apples, egg yolks, whole acorn squash and sausage are some examples of foods with NONPOROUS SKINS.
+These must be pierced before cooking to prevent bursting. - 7 POPCORN must be popped in a microwave corn popper.

-9 With air.
-Do not he oven without first be pierced before cooking to prevent bursting.

-10 Do NOT use paper they can ignite. - POPCORN must be popped in a microwave corn popper.
 Microwave popped corn produces a lower yield than conventional popping.
 Do not use oven for popcorn unless popped in a microwave approved popcorn utensil or unless it's commercially packaged and recommended especially for microwave ovens.
-Do not use oil unless specified by the manufacturer. - 8 Do NOT attempt to deep fry in your oven. - 9 HEATED LIQUIDS can ERUPT if not mixed with air.
+Do not use oil unless specified by the manufacturer. - ODO NOT attempt to deep fat fry in your oven. - 9 HEATED LIQUIDS can ERUPT if not mixed with air.
 Do not heat liquids in your microwave oven without first stirring. - 10 Do NOT use paper towels to cover food as they can ignite.